Private Investigators Must Understand Computers and Technology

 Amiga OS – Amiga OS was the proprietary native operating system of the Amiga and AmigaOne personal computers.
 It was developed first by Commodore International.

-Application – An application is a computer software program.
-Small applications that run on mobile devices are apps, which are short for application.
+Application – A computer program.
+Small applications that run on mobile devices are called apps, short for applications.

 ASCII – American Standard Code for Information Exchange

 ATM—ATM is an acronym that stands for Asynchronous Transfer Mode.
-It is a switching technique used to encode data into cells of a fixed size.
+It is a switching technique that encodes data into cells of fixed size.

-Authentication – Authentication is a process used to establish/confirm the identity of a user.
+Authentication – the process of establishing or confirming a user’s identity.
 Authentication is usually associated with the login process.

 Backup—A copy of a file or files created in case something happens to the original.
 Backups restore files if the originals are damaged, deleted, or inaccessible.